More Kansas soldiers going to Europe for ‘defense’ amid invasion of Ukraine

-FORT RILEY (KSNT) – More soldiers from Fort Riley in Kansas are going to Europe as Russian troops press further into Ukraine, the military post announced Wednesday.
+FORT RILEY, Kan.
+(KSNT) – More soldiers from Fort Riley are going to Europe as Russian troops press further into Ukraine, the military post announced Wednesday.

 “The soldiers of the 1st Infantry Division will reinforce our allies as needed, especially on the eastern flank of [The North Atlantic Treaty Organization] to ensure deterrence and defense,” a spokesperson for Fort Riley said.
 “Soldiers of the Big Red One are ready – if called upon – to support NATO in the defense of the Alliance.”